 KAPOORS ON THE ROAD

-After a relaxing first day in our beautiful apartment in Dobrota, at the northern edge of Kotor, we decided to go for a long walk to the little church to near where what I imagine was the original road along the way meets the modern-day highway.
+After a relaxing first day in our beautiful apartment in Dobrota, at the northern edge of Kotor, we decided to go for a long walk to the little church near where what I imagine was the original road along the water meets the modern-day highway.
 The receptionist at our apartment-hotel told us it was about 4km and we decided that a walk there and back was just what we needed.

 After the hundreds, no indeed thousands, of steps we’d climbed up and down in Dubrovnik, our knees would welcome a long, quiet stroll on level ground.
 The heavy rain clouds that we’d seen on our first afternoon in Kotor were gone and the forecast showed nothing but sunshine for the coming week.
 We should have rejoiced at this change in the weather, but we’ve become quite used to this happening wherever we travel.

 Over the many years that we’ve wandered the world, we find ourselves arriving at a new destination only to be told ‘you are very lucky indeed, this weather is not at all usual for this time of year’.
 It’s happened so regularly that we don’t get too discouraged when the forecast looks ominous.
 We just wait a few hours and time and time again, we are rewarded with near perfect skies.

 However, we’ve also noticed that it tends to rain when we are leaving a place; and I mean pouring rain.
 We were hoping that it wouldn’t be the case in Montenegro as we were planning on hiring a car and driver to take us to the capital, Podgorica, after we’d stayed a week and we wanted good weather there as well.